nextcloud/server/.github/ISSUE_TEMPLATE/Bug_report.md

 * The issues in other components should be reported in their respective repositories: You will find them in our GitHub Organization (https://github.com/nextcloud/)

-* You can also use the Issue Template app to prefill most of the required information: https://apps.nextcloud.com/apps/issuetemplate
+* You can also use the Issue Template app to prefill most of the required information: https://apps.nextcloud.com/apps/issuetemplate (it may be outdated with the current version of the template, but is still viable!)
 -->

 <!--- Please keep this note for other contributors -->